Hero: Why is the Demon King a woman?

 - The woman rules under the outright legal fiction that she is a man.

 - The laws that say a queen can't rule fail to specify that a king must be male.
 This is usually done as a way to get out of a Succession Crisis.

-- The nation crowning the woman king wants to make it clear that she rules in her own right.
+- The nation crowning the woman king wants to make it clear that she rules in her own right rather than as consort.

-- The Queen is masculine, and the title of "King" denotes masculinity rather than the possession of Y chromosome.
+- The Queen is masculine, and the title of "King" denotes masculinity rather than being male.

 open/close all folders

 Anime & Manga

 - A filler episode of Naruto has a princess masquerading as her brother, the king.
 Unusual in that she could've taken the throne under her own name from day one (and does by the end), but switched places with her dead brother so she could figure out who murdered him.

 - This was the concept behind one of the earliest filmed versions of Hamlet.
 Hamlet, played by Asta Nielson, is a girl being raised as a boy so that she will inherit the throne on her father's death.
 This repression is the source of much of the young prince's famous angst, besides the true reason why "he" rejects Ophelia.
 (In fact, Hamlet is in love with Horatio, who doesn't know the truth until it's too late to reciprocate).

 - In Mercedes Lackey's By the Sword, it's mentioned that the current Son of the Sun, leader of theocratic Karse, is a woman pretending to be a man, including wearing a faux mustache.